Literacy Assessment and Metacognitive Strategies

 - This format cannot be shipped to your selected country.

-Packed with useful tools, this practitioner guide and course text helps educators assess and teach essential literacy skills and strategies at all grade levels (PreK–12).
+Packed with useful tools, this practitioner guide and course text helps educators assess and teach essential literacy skills and strategies at all grade levels (PreK-12).
 All six literacy modalities are addressed--listening, speaking, reading, writing, viewing, and visually representing.
 Chapters on specific literacy processes integrate foundational knowledge, assessments, and strategies for students who need support in literacy, including English language learners.
 Presented are dozens of authentic assessments along with differentiation ideas.
-In a large-size format for easy photocopying, the book features 73 reproducible assessment forms and resources.
+In a large-size format for easy photocopying, the book features more than 70 reproducible assessment forms and resources.
 Purchasers get access to a Web page where they can download and print the reproducible materials.

 Table of Contents

 1. Introduction to Literacy, Assessment, and Instruction

 2. Building Relationships: Learning from Students, Families, and Community